YuryInAHurry/Timeline2Sheets/README.md

 3. Choose JSON format
 4. Download and extract the Timeline data

+#### Alternatively do it from your phone
+1. Go to the phone Settings
+2. Select *Location->Location Services->Time Line->Export Timeline Data*
+3. Pick a folder and filename to export to.
+4. Copy the resulting file to your computer.

 ### Step 2: Share Your Google Sheet

 Share your Google Sheet with the service account email: